EmbarkStudios/cargo-deny/docs/src/cli/check.md

 ### `<which>`

 The check(s) to perform.
-By default, **all** checks will be performed, unless one or more specific checks are specified.
+By default, **all** checks will be performed, unless one or more checks are specified here.

 See [checks](../checks/index.html) for the list of available checks.

-## Flags
+## Options

+### `-A, --allow <ALLOW>`

+Set lint allowed

+### `--audit-compatible-output`

+To ease transition from cargo-audit to cargo-deny, this flag will tell cargo-deny to output the exact same output as cargo-audit would, to `stdout` instead of `stderr`, just as with cargo-audit.

+Note that this flag only applies when the output format is JSON, and note that since cargo-deny supports multiple advisory databases, instead of a single JSON object, there will be 1 for each unique advisory database.

+### `-c, --config <CONFIG>`

+Path to the config to use

+Defaults to `<cwd>/deny.toml` if not specified

 ### `-d, --disable-fetch`

-Disables fetching of advisory databases, if they would be loaded.
-If disabled, and there is not already an existing advisory database locally, an error will occur.
+Disable fetching of the advisory database

+When running the `advisories` check, the configured advisory database will be fetched and opened.
+If this flag is passed, the database won't be fetched, but an error will occur if it doesn't already exist locally.

+### `-D, --deny <DENY>`

+Set lint denied

+### `--feature-depth <FEATURE_DEPTH>`

+Specifies the depth at which feature edges are added in inclusion graphs

+### `-g, --graph <GRAPH>`

+Path to graph_output root directory

+If set, a dotviz graph will be created for whenever multiple versions of the same crate are detected.

+Each file will be created at `<dir>/graph_output/<crate_name>.dot`. `<dir>/graph_output/*` is deleted and recreated each run.

 ### `--hide-inclusion-graph`

-Hides the inclusion graph when printing out info for a crate.
+Hides the inclusion graph when printing out info for a crate

 By default, if a diagnostic message pertains to a specific crate, cargo-deny will append an inverse dependency graph to the diagnostic to show you how that crate was pulled into your project.